 - f.
 Deductions for medical and remedial care may be allowed up to the end of the next full month while the physician's prescription is being obtained.
 If the physician's prescription cannot be obtained by the end of the next full month, the deduction shall be discontinued. - g.
 When the case manager cannot immediately determine whether a particular medical or remedial service, supply, equipment or medication is a benefit of Medicaid, the deduction may be allowed up to the end of the next full month while the case manager determines whether such deduction is a benefit of the Medicaid program.
-If it is determined that the service, supply, equipment or medication is a benefit of Medicaid, the deduction is a benefit of Medicaid. - 5.
-Any remaining income shall be applied to the cost of the Alternative Care Facility services, as defined at 10 CCR 2505-10 section 8.495, and shall be paid by the client directly to the facility; and - 6.
+If it is determined that the service, supply, equipment or medication is a benefit of Medicaid, the deduction shall be discontinued. - Any remaining income shall be applied to the cost of the Alternative Care Facility services, as defined at Section 8.10 CCR 2505-10 section 8.10 CCR 2505-10-10 CCR 2505-10 section 8.495, and shall be paid by the client directly to the facility; and - 6.
 If there is still income remaining after the entire cost of Alternative Care Facility services is paid from the client's income, the remaining income shall be kept by the client and may be used as additional personal needs or for any other use that the client desires, except that the Alternative Care Facility shall not charge more than the Medicaid rate for Alternative Care Facility services. - C. Case managers shall inform HCBS-EBD Alternative Care Facility clients of their client payment obligation on a form prescribed by the state at the time of the first assessment visit; by the end of each plan period; or within ten (10) working days whenever there is a significant change in the diem payment amount. - 1.
-Significant change is defined as fifty dollars (\$50) or more. - Copies of client payment forms shall be kept in the client files at the single entry point agency, and shall not be mailed to the State of its agent except as required for a prior authorization request, according to 10 CCR 2505-10 section 8.509.31(G), or if requested by the state for monitoring purposes.
+Significant change is defined as fifty dollars (\$50) or more. - Copies of client payment forms shall be kept in the client files at the single entry point agency, and shall not be mailed to the State of its agent except as required for a prior authorization request, according to Section 8.10 CCR 2505-10 section 8.10 CCR 2505-10-10 CCR 2505-10 section 8.509.31(G) of Staff Manual Volume 8, or if requested by the state for monitoring purposes.